NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/1- Embedded System Development Components/README.md

 - Another strength point of the coding standards is that it greatly enhances the code readability.
 - Can also ensure security, portability, reliability, and safety of software.
 - A very common C programming guideline for embedded systems is the Motor Industry Software Reliability Association MISRA-C.
-- Another guideline is the Ganssle’s “Firmware Development Standard”
+- Another guideline is the Ganssle’s “Firmware Development Standard”.
 - Also the company's software team can develop their own specific coding guideline based on their requirements.
 - Team members come and go over time, but the company must ensure quality and maintainability of their products along their lifetime, that's why the coding guidelines are crucial for them.
 - The following image shows a code example written with the Ganssle's firmware development standard.